Food label...

 Not the case.
 Many companies claim that their products are made with whole grains, but the main grain is often refined flour.
 To ensure that you’re buying a product that contains a significant amount of whole grain, choose one that has whole wheat, oats, or another whole grain as the first ingredient.

-5. “No HFCS” indicates its low in sugar
+5. “No HFCS” indicates it’s low in sugar

 A sweet mess many shoppers find themselves in is when they avoid products that have HFCS, only to choose those loaded with other negative nutrients like saturated fat, sodium, and added sugars.
 The jury is still out on whether or not HFCS is worse than other added sugars, but a diet rich in any type of added sugar is not healthy.
 So look for the added sugar in a product, and if it’s more than 10 to 12 grams per serving, make it a special-occasion food or beverage.